Code-Institute-Submissions/Author-Site/README.md

 * As an admin user I can view & approve submitted fan art
 * As an admin user I can add products
 * As an admin user I can edit products
-* As an admin user I can remove products from the shop by changing the product status.
 * As an admin user I can view customer orders
-* As an admin user I can set the status of each product (in stock, out of stock, unavailable)
+* As an admin user I can set the status of each product (in stock or out of stock)
+* As an admin user I can hide unavailable products from the shop.
 * As an admin user I can set the shipping status for each product
-* As an admin user I can easily get a list of user emails for the email updates.

 </details>